Juippi/ghostsyn/doc/README.rst

 ^^^^^^

 Filter is a 2-pole resonant low-pass filter with a relatively wide resonance peak.
-Tweaking its parameters requires some care, as the range between pleasant and unstable feedback (resonance) values can be quite narrow, but it can occasionally sound quite nice.
-It's also offers some variation to the often seen 'classic' state variable design.

-Filter also supports high-pass mode where original input signal is subtracter from LP output, creating a HP filter with an extra notch.
+Filter also supports high-pass mode where original input signal is subtracted from LP output, creating a HP filter with an extra notch.

 Parameters